 Why is Product Strategy Important?

-A product strategy serves three main valuable business purposes.
+It serves three main valuable business purposes.

-1. It provides clarity for your company.
+1. A product strategy provides clarity for your company.

-Your team will be in a better position to deliver their best work when you draft and communicate a clear and well-thought-out product strategy to your organization.
+Your team will be in a better position to deliver their best work when you draft and communicate a clear and well-thought-out strategy to your organization.

 2. It helps you prioritize your product roadmap.

 After you’ve earned stakeholder agreement for your proposal, it will be time to translate that strategy into a high-level action plan.
 This means building an effective product roadmap.

 Unfortunately, many product teams skip the strategy-drafting stage and jump right into listing themes and epics on their roadmap.
 Without a product strategy to guide these decisions, the team is more likely to prioritize the wrong items and find itself misusing its limited time and resources.
 But when you start with a strategy, you have a clearer picture of what you hope to accomplish with your product, translating into a more strategically sound product roadmap.